Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 What are important considerations prior to initiating the activity?

-• Conduct a needs assessment to identify entry points and focus areas in line with country specific needs.
+• Conduct a needs assessment to identify entry points and focus areas in line with the country’s specific needs.

 2.